 4. Deep dissection

-The second landmark is provided by the superior gluteal artery branch which traverses the inferior border of the piriformis tendon.
-This vessel also anastomoses with the ascending medial femoral circumflex.
+The second landmark is provided by the inferior gluteal artery branch, which traverses the inferior border of the piriformis tendon.
+This vessel also anastomoses with the ascending medial femoral circumflex artery.

 It is traced proximally to the level of the piriformis, and any anomalies in neural anatomy are noted.

-In the majority of the cases the sciatic nerve is a single trunk which passes anterior to the piriformis as it enters the greater sciatic notch.
+In the majority of the cases, the sciatic nerve is a single trunk that passes anterior to the piriformis as it enters the greater sciatic notch.
 In these cases, the piriformis is left attached to the trochanter, and no further dissection is carried out in the zone of the short external rotators.